Eraldorure/the-last-space-fighter/README.md

 The current roadmap is the following (subject to change):
 - `v1.0`: Current version of the game, with a relatively simple gameplay.
-- `v1.1`: Option customization, pause screens and local leaderboards.
+- `v1.1`: Further customization, pause screens and local leaderboards.
-- `v1.2`: Sound system (SFX and potentially music).
+- `v1.2`: Visual effects, sound effects and potentially music.
 - `v1.3`: Boss fights and buff/debuffs.

 ### Bugs and ideas